 As the LL investor base has shifted from banks towards non-banks, there has arguably been a concurrent shift towards an 'originate-to-distribute' model and a weakening of the alignment of interests between the intermediary banks and the LL lender syndicate.
-It is good practice for banks to be able to demonstrate that they have aligned their interest with end investors, through risk retention or other means, such as robust risk management and reference to independent and impartial legal advice.
+It is good practice for banks to be able to demonstrate that they have aligned their interest with end investors for example through robust risk management and reference to independent and impartial legal advice.